hulyak/react-tutorial/docs/doc2.md

 - importing the `useState` hook from React
 - creating a new constant that returns `items` and `setItems` from `useState`.
 - initializing the `useState` hook with an array of objects.
-- returning some JSX elements and Semantic UI to add a grid system
+- returning some JSX elements to display our array items and Semantic UI to add a grid system
 - mapping over the array to get each array item
-- returning JSX elements to display our array items
 - adding a remove button for every item when it is clicked, we can remove the individual item
 - adding a button with an `onClick` handler that invokes the `setItems` function of `useState` with an empty array.
 So, we can remove everything from our array.
 - adding an add button, when it is clicked on it adds a new item.
 We merge the old state with the updated state with the help of ES6 spread operator.